Electronic Reserves – Pullman Campus

 - Electronic reserves materials are accessible through the Leganto course reserves management system.

-- The link to a Leganto course reading list is accessed from a course’s Blackboard space.
+- The link to a Leganto course reading list is accessed from a course’s Canvas space.

 - Instructions for setting up a link to and accessing a Leganto course reading list are detailed in the following documents: